Are Sunflower Seeds Keto?

 Eating healthy fats, like the unsaturated fats in sunflower seeds, is good for your heart.
 A 2014 study from Harvard University discovered that including sunflower seeds in your diet reduces the risk of heart problems and helps with high cholesterol and blood pressure levels.

-Also, including natural and unprocessed monounsaturated and polyunsaturated fats in your diet can help better heart health over time [8].
+Also, including natural and unprocessed monounsaturated and polyunsaturated fats in your diet can improve heart health over time [8].

 Boosting the Immune System

-Sunflower seeds are packed with zinc, an important mineral for your immune system.
-Zinc can help fight off harmful substances like free radicals, support the development and differentiation of immune cells, and maintain internal antioxidants.
+Sunflower seeds contain high amounts of zinc, an important mineral that helps the function of the immune system.
+Zinc can fight harmful substances like free radicals, support the development of immune cells, and maintain internal antioxidants.

-Additionally, sunflower seeds contain selenium, which helps the immune system detect and fight invaders like viruses.
-Selenium is also important for the thyroid, which produces hormones that support immunity, like progesterone [9].
+Additionally, sunflower seeds contain selenium, which helps the immune system detect and fight harmful viruses.
+Selenium is also important for thyroid function, which produces hormones, like progesterone, that support immunity [9].

 Enhancing Neonatal Health

-Doctors usually suggest nursing mothers and pregnant women add sunflower seeds to their diet because it’s full of vitamin E and folate, which are vital for the baby's growth.
+Doctors usually suggest that nursing mothers and pregnant women add sunflower seeds to their diet because these seeds are full of vitamin E and folate, which are vital for the baby's growth.

-Folate helps the placenta and lowers the risk of birth defects, and vitamin E supports overall health during pregnancy [10].
+Folate helps the placenta and lowers the risk of birth defects, and vitamin E improves the mother’s health during pregnancy [10].

-But, you must consult a healthcare professional first to make sure it doesn’t have any side effects in your specific condition.
+But you must consult a healthcare professional first to make sure it does not have any side effects in your specific condition.

 Another important point is how to eat sunflower seeds on a Keto Diet to enjoy its benefits while having variety in dishes.
 Here are five easy ways.